Mockup of a landing page on Compricer showing both mobile and desktop view.

 The iterative design process

-The creative process is seldom linear, especially when continuously improving a product through a conversion-driven approach involving a lot of A/B testing as in this project.
-To better incorporate the Design Thinking framework into our workflow while still aligning towards established KPIs, we employed a four-step design process.
-While most projects began with discovery and ended with delivery, the inbetween steps could vary depending on the specific challenge.
-Sometimes, it was necessary to revisit to the research phase after development, while other projects required additional prototyping after seeing A/B test results.
-Therefore, the design process were rather to be seen as a feedback loop rather than a straightforward workflow.
+The creative process is rarely linear, especially when improving a product through a conversion-driven approach with extensive A/B testing.
+To integrate Design Thinking while staying aligned with KPIs, we followed a four-step design process.
+Most projects started with discovery and ended with delivery, but the middle steps varied depending on the challenge.
+Sometimes research needed revisiting after development, while other projects required additional prototyping based on A/B test results.
+The process functioned more as a feedback loop than a straightforward workflow.

 Discover